-Through the Humber School for Writers and the Toronto Public Library Writer in Residence program, Jennilee Austria has been graciously mentored by Wayson Choy, Kim Echlin, Karen Connelly, Richard Scarsbrook, and more.
-She is a co-founding member of Pluma, the Filipino-Canadian writers and poets collective, and the Filipino-Canadian Writers and Journalists Network.
+Through the Humber School for Writers and the Toronto Public Library Writer in Residence program, Jennilee Austria has been graciously mentored by Wayson Choy, Karen Connelly, Kim Echlin, and Richard Scarsbrook.
+She is a co-founding member of Pluma, a collective of Filipino-Canadian writers, and is a member of the Filipino-Canadian Writers and Journalists Network.
 With the support of the Ontario Arts Council, Jennilee writes Young Adult fiction and children’s literature.

 In 2018, she edited Eric Tigley’s Hoy!
 A Philippine Islands Activity Book — the first Canadian children’s activity book featuring Philippine culture and history.

 Her newspaper articles have been published in The Philippine Reporter, Rabble, New Canadian Media and Wanderful, and her creative writing has been published in LooseLeaf Literary Magazine, Akdang Dayo, and TAYO Literary Magazine.